A selective mGlu5 metabotropic glutamate receptor agonist, completely inactive at mGlu1a receptors expressed in CHO cells. Active in vivo.

 Byrnes et al (2009) Activation of metabotropic glutamate receptor 5 improves recovery after spinal cord injury in rodents.
 Ann Neurol 66 63 PMID: 19670441

 Do you know of a great paper that uses CHPG from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for CHPG